Mastering Leadership Transition: Avoiding Mistakes and Building Success

 You should also take the time to recognize those who provide helpful feedback with Social Recognition®.
 This will send a message to everyone in the organization that their perspective is valued.

-Successful leaders are impact-driven.
+A charismatic leader is impact-driven.
 Therefore, leaders should focus on the outcomes they want to achieve and take action accordingly.

 There are five main steps for leaders to follow when taking action: